 While these filters may do a fair job of detecting the most obvious fraud attempts, they often make mistakes.
 When a fraud filter flags and blocks legitimate transactions, this is called a false decline (or a false positive).

 False declines are not usually accounted for in fraud losses because they can be tough to quantify.
 Many companies are unaware that many of their orders declined on fraud suspicion are actually from good customers.
-Yet.
-58% of declined transactions have been proven to be perfectly legitimate orders.
-This is costing companies money.
+Yet, as many as 80% of declined transactions have been proven to be perfectly legitimate orders.
+This is costing companies money and repeat business.

 How False Declines Happen